How would you like to know the top SEO H1 tags best practices for ranking your pages higher in Google?

-And once your done optimizing your H1 tags and other on-page SEO elements, you visit this page to learn how to check keyword ranking in Google to track your progress.
+And once you are done optimizing your H1 tags and other on-page SEO elements, you can visit this page to learn how to check keyword ranking in Google to track your progress.

 Do H1 Tags Matter for SEO?

-H1 tags do matter for SEO.
-By having an H1 tag on your pages, you’re helping your content rank better.
-H1 tags matter for SEO because they tell search engines and visitors what the content of the page is about.
-An H1 is an important spot to put your keywords.
+H1 tags do matter for SEO because having an H1 tag on your pages can help your content rank better in the SERPs.
+H1 tags matter for SEO because they tell search engines and visitors what the content of the page is about which is why the H1 is an important spot to put your keywords.

 Without an H1 tag, you’ll be diluting the SEO ranking power for the page because the <h1> HTML element is one of the top 3 ranking factors for on-page optimization.
 Therefore, you should always include an H1 on the page and optimize it as best you can for both search engines and website users.

 Is It Bad to Have Multiple H1 Tags?

 It is not bad to have multiple H1 tags on the page in regards to HTML markup.
 However, it is bad to have more than one H1 tag for SEO because having multiple H1 tags on the page will dilute the ranking power of the H1 HTML element.